-Sitting on the desk in front of me is a Samsung Galaxy Gear 2 smartwatch.
+Sitting on the desk is a Samsung Galaxy Gear 2 smartwatch.
 In the five days I’ve had it, the smartwatch spent, perhaps, two hours on my wrist.

-There’s nothing wrong with the device, I just don’t find wearing it makes my life any better.
-And that is the problem with smartwatches: they just aren’t useful enough.
-I prefer my old-school analogue-face dumb watch.
+There’s nothing wrong with the device.
+But wearing it doesn’t makes life better.
+And that is the problem with smartwatches.
+They are not useful enough.
+I prefer my old analogue watch.

 This is a review smartwatch, it goes back to Samsung soon.
 If I had bought it from a shop I’d be wondering if I could get my money back.